-Ronnie Bucknum was born on this day in 1936, but what was the American's claim to fame in Formula 1?
+Ronnie Bucknum was born on this day in 1936, but what was the American's claim to fame in Formula 1, you ask?

 Well, Ronnie was Honda's very first driver when the Japanese manufacturer entered Grand Prix racing in 1964 with its immaculate white RA271.

-However, fewer drivers experienced a more unusual and surprising entry into Formula 1 than Bucknum.
+However, fewer drivers experienced a more unusual and surprising entry into Formula 1 than the Californian.

-At the time, the Californian held some good credentials garnered from his sports car racing endeavors, but they still appeared meager to justify a graduation overnight to fully fledged Grand Prix driver status.
+At the time, Bucknum held some good credentials garnered from his sports car racing endeavors, but they still appeared meager to justify a graduation overnight to fully fledged Grand Prix driver status.

 The fact that Ronnie had never even sat in an open-wheel race car, let alone raced one, appeared to be of no importance to Honda when they hired him.